By Amir Roshan

 Zaffar Muhmmad also expressed solidarity with prisoners’ families and warned to fight the state repression if the government did not heed their demands, a protest will be launched from Ishkoman.

-Syed Jalaluddin also demanded the government to ensuring the independence of the judiciary in Gilgit-Baltistan and release the prisoners immediately.
+Syed Jalaluddin also demanded the government ensure the independence of the judiciary in Gilgit-Baltistan and release the prisoners immediately.

 Protest at Sost